King Abdullah University of Science and Technology (KAUST)

 While this data is being made available, please recognize that these are preliminary results from unedited data.
 We are working to include automated quality control procedures, however at present this data is intended for use in developing the system, and not as a resource for understanding air-fluxes in the eastern Red Sea.

-The first KAUST-UOP buoy was deployed on 11 October 2008 at 1209 UTC at approximately 22°N, 38°E in about 700 m of water.
+The KAUST-UOP buoy was redeployed on 22 November, 2009, after an initial 1-year deployment that began 11 October 2008 at 1209 UTC.
+The buoy is located at approximately 22°N, 38°E in about 700 m of water.

 Current Air-sea flux calculations at Buoy